JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 Note that certain packages, such as recent versions of `py-scipy`, cannot be compiled on compute nodes because their build systems require internet access.

 .. note::
-   System-wide ``spack`` software installations are maintained by NCO on this platform.
-The spack-stack official installations use those installations for some dependencies.
+   System-wide ``spack`` software installations are maintained by NCO on this platform which are not associated with spack-stack.
+The spack-stack official installations use those installations for one dependency (git-lfs).

 .. _Preconfigured_Sites_Parallel_Works: